AninditaBasu/writing-technically/docs/source/courses-dita-authoring-maps.md

 ## What next?

-In the next lesson, you'll learn about creating links between topics without editing the topics themselves.
+In the next lesson, you'll learn about creating links between topics even without editing the topics themselves.

 <hr/>